-UKAMA KITCHEN INCUBATOR, the first kitchen incubator of its kind in South Africa aims to cultivate and support low income home-food businesses by providing a commercial kitchen space, industry-specific technical assistance, training, packaging and access to market opportunities.
+UKAMA KITCHEN INCUBATOR, the first kitchen incubator of its kind in South Africa aims to cultivate and support low-income home-food businesses by providing a commercial kitchen space, industry-specific technical assistance, training, packaging and access to market opportunities.
 Whist our primary focus is job creation, it is the preservation of South African heritage fare that we pride ourselves on, and the mission of creating a brand-new generation of food entrepreneurs.

 Ukama Kitchen Incubator is the brain child of Cariema Isaacs and Janine Roberts.
 They have realised that Micro-enterprises are central to (1) growth, (2) employment creation and (3) poverty alleviation in Africa.
 There are many women who have magnificent recipes, often passed down through generations as heritage or cultural fare.
 These home cooks/bakers derive an income by selling their products to friends, family and the odd word-of-mouth purchase or recommendation – this is currently already happening in the community.
-The draw-back of their home business is that these products cannot enter the formal retail or export market due to lack of food safety certification, access to food/ packaging technology, support and financial restrictions.
+The drawback of their home business is that these products cannot enter the formal retail or export market due to a lack of food safety certification, access to food/ packaging technology, support and financial restrictions.

 We at Ukama Kitchen Incubator provide an affordable certified kitchen space, technical assistance and business acumen needed to transform their home cooking and baking business into a fully-fledged business which would produce products certified for the consumer market.
 They would therefore have access to market opportunities that allow traditional “home cooked”, culturally diverse foods that we like to refer to as “heritage fare”, to enter the formal retail economy (both nationally and internationally).

 The advancement of disadvantaged entrepreneurs and micro-enterprise development is at the heart and very core of our business.
 We help disadvantaged entrepreneurial and passionate women by increasing their professionalism, opening up sales channels for their products and helping them achieve and maintain government food safety standards.
-Our company’s ethos goes back to an age old saying: “It take a village to raise a child”.
+Our company’s ethos goes back to an age-old saying: “It takes a village to raise a child”.
 We’ve taken this a step further and focus on the women who keep their communities together, who are often single mothers or sole breadwinners and they do whatever it takes to care for their families.
 They are indeed the ones who are the foundation of that “village” and the heart of their communities.